-Our friendly team of specialist lawyers at Medical Solicitors have plenty of experience in bringing successful orthopaedic medical negligence claims and orthopaedic surgery claims.
+Our friendly team of specialist lawyers at Medical Solicitors have succeeded in many orthopaedic medical negligence claims and orthopaedic surgery claims.

-Compensation can be claimed where there has been inappropriate advice given concerning treatment options and the risks and benefits of the various options, where there have been excessive delays in providing you with treatment, such as intravenous antibiotics, or where there has been any substandard care that amounts to actual Medical Negligence.
-Orthopaedic surgery claims are really not uncommon at all.
+Compensation can be claimed where there has been inappropriate advice given.
+This may have been about your treatment options and the risks and benefits of the various options.
+In addition, where excessive delays have occurred in providing you with treatment, such as intravenous antibiotics.
+There are many examples below of substandard care in orthopaedics that amounts to actual Medical Negligence.

 Do contact our friendly team of specialist lawyers at Medical Solicitors.
 We conduct most of our Clinical and Medical Negligence claims under ‘No Win, No Fee’ agreements, also known as Conditional Fee Agreements.
 So, you do not have to worry about how you are going to afford to bring a compensation claim for poor orthopaedic care or negligent orthopaedic surgery.
 You have nothing to lose in speaking to us.

 Patients may decide to bring orthopaedic claims for compensation for various reasons.
-Happily, most patients will not encounter problems after orthopaedic surgery but at the same time, as stated above, orthopaedic surgery claims are not uncommon and form a not insignificant proportion of the cases that we regularly examine (particularly in the fuield of joint replacment).
+Happily, most patients will not encounter problems after orthopaedic surgery.
+However, orthopaedic surgery claims are not uncommon and form a sizeable proportion of the cases that we regularly investigate (particularly in the field of joint replacement).